fbpx

 Continue reading

-Reduce Toxicity, Enhance the Efficacy of Esophageal Cancer Therapy
+Reduce Toxicity, Enhance Efficacy-Esophageal Cancer Therapy

 The role of neoadjuvant therapy in the treatment of locally advanced esophageal carcinoma still remains controversial.
 The aim of this study was to evaluate the effects of neoadjuvant radiochemotherapy